Radiology Academic Recruitment

 The Department of Radiology and Biomedical Imaging is seeking a Pediatric Radiologist for a faculty position.
 The selected candidate will be appointed at the level of Assistant, Associate, or Full Professor in the Clinical X, in-Residence, or HS Clinical series depending on qualifications and interests.

-The selected candidate will work at the UCSF Benioff Children's Hospital in San Francisco and Oakland with a group of dedicated pediatric radiologists in an environment of excellent clinical care, teaching, and research.
-Faculty are expected to develop a clinical or basic research program, or creative activities in one's specialty focus.
-The faculty will supervise and teach residents, fellows, and medical students in pediatric radiology.
-Obligations will include clinical work primarily at the UCSF Benioff Children’s Hospital but may also involve clinical work at other UCSF Health sites.
+The selected candidate will work at the UCSF Benioff Children's Hospital in San Francisco and Oakland with a group of dedicated pediatric radiologists in an environment of excellent clinical care, teaching and research.
+Faculty are expected to develop a clinical or more basic research program in the area of one's specialty focus.
+The faculty will supervise and teach residents, fellows and medical students in pediatric radiology.
+Obligations will include clinical work at UCSF Benioff Children’s Hospital in San Francisco and Oakland, but may also involve clinical work at other UCSF Health sites.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.